16 fun things to do in Padstow, Cornwall in 2023

 Padstow Cycle Hire rents out bikes at affordable rates and they’re also a mine of information about the Camel Trail.

 Feeling thirsty after all that sightseeing?
-Head to the Padstow Tasting Co., a bar famous for its craft beer.
+Head to the Padstow Brewing Co., a bar famous for its craft beer.

 You can purchase a tasting flight of beer where you can try a few different brands.